bdtem/bdtem-v0/README.md

 - Correctly position / size 'the box' within the page
 - Polish up the transport bar
 - Get / position the updated background image
-- Finalize design for seek bar
-- Compare design with Tyler's original mock-up to see if we are forgetting/missing anything aesthetically
-- Move the buttons to the bottom right (maybe move the shield, too)?
-- Style metadata popup

 // NICE TO DO: